Caduceus of Hermes and The Path of the Serpent

 This route of growth and transformation leads to enlightenment and greater consciousness, and it necessitates the integration and balancing of opposing energies inside the individual.
 The caduceus also represents the kundalini serpent's journey, since it represents the awakening of the dormant spiritual force that exists inside each human.

-PS.
+⚡PS.
 Want to learn how the Mysteries can transcend your Confidence, Heal Your Being, help you become the Magician of your Life and fulfill your true purpose?
 It all starts within!
-Get started with The Archaic Occultist Gazette today!
+Allow The Archaic Occultist to be your guide!

-Step onto the Path of Return and Uncover the Mysteries to Purposeful Living, Mental Clarity, and Personal Freedom.
-End the Relentless Cycles of Lightning-Struck Tower Moments, Transforming Chaos into Unity and Aligning Every Facet of Your Life with Divine Order.
+BeginThe Great Work and Uncover the Mysteries to Purposeful Living, Deliberate Manifestation, and Personal Freedom.
+End the Relentless Cycles of Lightning-Struck Tower Moments, Transforming Chaos into Clarity and Start Living Your Desired End Game.
 Click here to learn more.

 ANGEL QUINTANA, Teacher of the Mysteries & Founder of Sacred Anarchy